Integrated Human Activity Sensing and Communications

-In light of the discussions above, we summarize the properties and challenges of the three types of deployments in Table \ref{table2}.
-It can be inferred that the distributed deployment can yield the best HAR performance due to spatial diversity and wide coverage.
-However, more signal processing and computational resources are required.
-In real-world applications, one can select the ISAC deployment by considering the site and resource constraints.
+In light of the above discussions, it can be inferred that the distributed deployment yields the best HAR performance due to its spatial diversity gains and wide coverage, and has greater potential for through-the-wall HAR and compound activity recognition.
+However, more complex signal processing is required.
+In real-world applications, one can design bespoke ISAC deployment by considering the site and resource constraints.